murilogustineli/scalable-RWKV/README.md

 # GPT-RWKV
-An evaluation of the RWKV model using limited computing resources based on computational efficiency and memory usage on different benchmark tasks.
+An evaluation of RWKV scalability using limited computing resources based on computational efficiency and memory usage on different benchmark tasks.